csaq5507/UIBK-703602-Compiler-Construction/assignment_1.md

 Implement an abstract syntax tree (AST) which models the input language.

-(Optional) Implement a visitor mechanism which houses the logic for traversing the AST.
+(Optional) Implement a visitor mechanism which houses the logic of traversing the AST.

 Provide a mechanism to print a given AST in the [DOT format] so it can be visualised using [Graphviz].